 Your landing page needs to be designed with your buyer persona in mind.
 This will vary from brand to brand dependent upon your audience, niche, purpose, product, intent, industry, and value proposition.

 To unleash your landing page, give customers what they want.
 Your goal needs to be to increase conversions and ultimately your revenue.
-If you want your landing page to align with your business growth goals, there are a few mistakes you need to avoid, whether in the design, code, or copywriting.
+If you want your landing page to align with your business growth goals, there are a few common landing page mistakes you need to avoid, whether in the design, code, or copywriting.

 You cannot have your visitor confused, disoriented, or frustrated for even a millisecond, lest they leave your website.